syedmhafiz/apple-landing/README.md

 # apple-landing
-Landing page of the official Apple website
+Landing page of the official Apple website (in progress)